 For the past year, Biancha Szynal has been in the West End cast of Everybody’s Talking About Jamie at the Apollo Theatre, and during her time as Swing, she covered most tracks in the show as well as being made Assistant Dance Captain until the end of her run earlier this month.
-Biancha appeared in the Ensemble and as Cover Dorothy in The Wizard of Oz at The Winter Gardens in Blackpool, and from 2015 to 2018, had many roles in Matilda the Musical, including covering Miss Honey and Mrs Wormwood.
-We caught up with Biancha recently about her time in Everybody’s Talking About Jamie, covering Miss Honey and Mrs Wormwood in Matilda and working in the West End.
+Biancha appeared in the Ensemble and as Cover Dorothy in The Wizard of Oz at The Winter Gardens in Blackpool, and from 2015 to 2018, she had many roles in the Royal Shakespeare Company’s Matilda The Musical, including covering Miss Honey and Mrs Wormwood.
+We caught up with Biancha recently about her time in Everybody’s Talking About Jamie, covering Miss Honey and Mrs Wormwood in the Royal Shakespeare Company’s Matilda The Musical and working in the West End.

 Can you tell us about being Swing and Assistant Dance Captain in Everybody’s Talking About Jamie?